rwsayaman/TCGA_PanCancer_Immune_Genetics/README.md

 * Elad Ziv, Ph.D., University of California, San Francisco

-## Description
-The code and data deposited here were used to generate the results and resource files for the Sayaman, Saad et al., 2021 paper.

-Code contained herein are meant as a guide and should be modified and adapted to match your server specifications and directories.

 ## Contents
 * Code
   * Pre-Processing of HRC Imputed Genotyping Data